 警察のエラい人たちが、 対策を練ってるッス。 |

 Note the "see" in Gumshoe's speech.
-In the final game a similar dialog flows like this (it engages when the player examines the road that leads to Studio Two):
+In the final game a similar dialogue goes like this (it starts when the player examines the road that leads to Studio Two):

 Phoenix: